Trading Forex in the Summer – A How To Guide

 Along those lines, recently spent time with an HFT trader at IMC (Chicago).
 He mentioned how IMC is quite active in trading the Asian indices because of the higher volatility.
 Gold and WTI Crude Oil will also offer some greater volatility.
 Same with the German Dax and FTSE 100, so consider expanding your instruments giving you multiple options to trade.

-Summer Forex Trading Tip #2: Spend More Time Training
+Summer Forex Currency Trading Tip #2: Spend More Time Training

 Since you are naturally less active during the summer months, why not use that time to build your trading skill set?
 Forget the idea of walking away when there is no trades to play golf, watch a movie, or read a book.